 Rethinking Anxiety: A New Way to Meet an Old Response

-We all feel anxious at times, and while it can be intensely uncomfortable, this experience is not a personal failing but a reflection of an ancient system designed to protect us.
-The trap many of us fall into is believing that the anxious experience must be controlled or eradicated, a pursuit that often amplifies our distress by locking us in a struggle with our own thoughts and feelings.
+We all feel anxious at times.
+And while it can be an intensely uncomfortable emotional experience, it is not a personal failing.
+Rather, it’s a reflection of an ancient system designed to protect us.
+The trap many of us fall into is believing that our anxiety is unbearable and must be eradicated.
+Oftentimes, such a pursuit will only amplify our distress by locking us in a struggle with our thoughts and feelings.

-Throughout this article, the term “anxious experience” is used often to highlight the idea that anxiety is something a person goes through, not something that they are.
-This shift in perspective is a first step in changing how we think about anxiety when it creeps in, as well as what we do about it.
+Throughout this article, the term “anxious experience” is used to highlight the idea that anxiety is an emotional experience a person goes through, not something they are.
+This change in perspective is a first step in modifying how we think about anxiety when it creeps in.
+It can help us decide what things we’d like to pursue despite our unwanted emotional experience (more on that later).

 In this article, we’ll explore three key areas: